WyattCast44/laravel-hub-cli/README.md

 ## `version`

 The `version` API allows you to declare what version of Laravel you want to install.
-You can specify any value that composer will accept.
+You can specify any valid composer version.

 An example is show below: